 The only potential cons I see:

-- The watch can slow down without regular movement, sometimes unnoticeable
+Also, the watch can slow down without regular movement, sometimes unnoticeable.

 Suunto isn’t a brand name that comes to mind immediately when talking timepieces, however, they certainly deserve their spot on this list.
 It doesn’t “appear” tough at all, but please let me assure you, this thing has been through hell and back riding along on my wrist and it’s still kicking strong.